-Action How this delivers ARB's three strategic aims Consumers-Architects-The Act Reporting mechanism to the Board Outcome 10.
-Ensure ARB fulfils its responsibilities as a Competent Authority in relation to maintaining the qualifications of architects through: a. advising and supporting institutions which are required to notify qualifications to the European Commission; b. ensuring that the UK's qualifications are progressed through the notification and listing processes; c. considering EEA qualifications which have been notified for listing; and d. liaising with members of the Architecture Sub- Group; ENACA and other European Networks.
+Action How this delivers ARB's three strategic aims Consumers - Architects - The Act Reporting mechanism to the Board Outcome 8.
+Ensure ARB fulfils its responsibilities as a Competent Authority in relation to maintaining the qualifications of architects through: a. advising and supporting institutions which are required to notify qualifications to the European Commission; b. ensuring that the UK's qualifications are progressed through the notification and listing processes; c. considering European qualifications which have been notified for listing; and d. liaison with members of the Architecture Sub-Group, ENACA and other European Networks.
 Consumers can be confident in the process which safeguards the criteria that architects must meet to gain their qualifications.
 This work supports the smooth passage of UK architectural qualifications onto the European list, facilitating the mobility of UK architects within other member states.
 Under Section 1A of the Act, ARB is the designated UK Competent Authority under the Qualifications Directive, and is specifically required to carry out mutual recognition functions.
-Departmental Annual Report.
-UK qualifications are notified to the European Commission for consideration and consulted upon within the timeframes set out within the Commission's Notification Procedures and are successfully listed; EEA qualifications are considered within the timeframes set out within the Commission's Notification Procedures; Institutions required to fully notify qualifications receive a planning meeting in line with departmental performance indicators; and Regular attendance at Architecture Sub-Group meetings and other relevant forums.
-Development of online guidance and best practice for institutions seeking to list their qualification/s.
+Departmental Annual Report UK qualifications are notified to the European Commission for consideration and consulted upon within the timeframes set out within the Commission's Notification Procedures and are successfully listed; EEA qualifications are considered within the timeframes set out within the Commission's Notification Procedures; Institutions required to fully notify qualifications receive a planning meeting in line with departmental performance indicators; and regular attendance at Architecture Sub-Groupmeetings and other relevant forums.
+Development of online guidance and best practice for institutions seeking to list their qualification(s).
+Continue to embed the revised Criteria and Procedures for the Prescription of Qualifications.
+Consumers can be confident that the qualifications held by architects are of a consistent standard.
+Students can be confident that their qualifications meet ARB's Criteria, and architects can be confident that standards are being maintained.
+Section 4 (1) (a) of the Act is met as ARB prescribes qualifications.
+Report against the Business Plan 2012.
+The revised Criteria and Procedures are fully operational and understood by the Institutions offering ARB-prescribed qualifications/seeking prescription for their qualifications.
+Consolidate the implementation of the integrated prescription process with the European Notification process.
+Consumers can be confident that architects have received a consistent standard of qualification.
+Students can be confident that their qualifications meet ARB's Criteria, and architects can be confident that standards are being maintained.
+Section 4 (1) (a) of the Act is met as ARB prescribes qualifications.
+Report against the Business Plan 2012.
+Institutions are not requiredto duplicate material unnecessarily which has been submitted as part of an application for prescription or renewal of prescription, or to produce new material unnecessarily.